nantiamak/sql4ml/README.md

 To run main, type in a terminal:

-    ./main linear // To generate TensorFlow code for the Linear Regression model in working_examples/linear_regression.sql ./main logistic // To generate TensorFlow code for the Logistic Regression model in working_examples/logistic_regression.sql
+    ./main linear //To generate TensorFlow code for the Linear Regression model in working_examples/linear_regression.sql ./main logistic //To generate TensorFlow code for the Logistic Regression model in working_examples/logistic_regression.sql

 The files with the generated TensorFlow/Python code can be executed like any other TensorFlow program.

-Or you can try to translate individual SQL queries by loading sql2tf_translator module in ghci and type:
+You can also try to translate individual SQL queries by loading the sql2tf_translator module in ghci and type:

     translateToTensorFlowCommand (L.pack "CREATE VIEW squaredErrors AS SELECT POW(errors.errorValue, 2) AS squaredErrorValue, errors.observationID AS observationID FROM errors;") ["features"] ["weights"] [["f1", "f2"]]

 where

     translateToTensorFlowCommand :: L.Text -> [String] -> [String] -> [[String]] -> String
-    translateToTensorFlowCommand sql_statement feature_tables variable_tables feature_names = tf_command
+    translateToTensorFlowCommand sql_statement feature_tables variable_tables feature_names

 and
 * sql_statement: a SQL create view query in type Text
-* A list of names of the tables storing the features of the model.
+* feature_tables: a list of names of the tables storing the features of the model.
-* A list of names of the tables storing the weights of the model.
+* variable_tables: a list of names of the tables storing the weights of the model.
-* A list of lists, each of which has the actual names of features stored in each table.
+* feature_names: a list of lists, each of which has the actual names of features stored in each table.